 Black on the Map data will help us here at QCity Metro develop a database to discover local trends related to Black businesses.

-Beyond routinely updating area storefronts, in Phase 2, QCity Metro will include mobile- and web-based businesses and nonprofit organizations.
+Beyond routinely updating area storefronts, in Phase 2, QCity Metro included mobile- and web-based businesses and nonprofit organizations.

 Why nonprofits?
 Similar to for-profit businesses, we want to study local trends in this sector while informing our audience about Black-led organizations.